t6x/reaver-wps-fork-t6x/README.md

 #Overview
-	reaver-wps-fork-t6x is a modification done from a fork of reaver (https://code.google.com/p/reaver-wps-fork/) This modified version uses the attack Pixie Dust to find the correct pin number of wps The attack used in this version was developed by Wiire (https://github.com/wiire/pixiewps)
+	reaver-wps-fork-t6x is a modification done from a fork of reaver (https://code.google.com/p/reaver-wps-fork/) This modified version uses the Pixie Dust Attack to find the correct WPS PIN.
+	This attack works against many Ralink, Broadcom, and Realtek APs The attack used in this version was developed by Wiire (https://github.com/wiire/pixiewps)

 #Install Required Libraries and Tools